nindwen/AzureNumen/index.md

 ### Life 🌈

-> All we have to decide is what to do with the time that is given us.<Paste>
+> All we have to decide is what to do with the time that is given us.

 I'm a huge Tolkien geek, and can likely talk forever about those things.
 Similarly my other media interest are mostly fantasy or science fiction.